StanfordASL/asl_turtlebot/README.md

 scripts/pose_controller.py: Pose controller from HW1.

 scripts/puddle_viz.py: Subscribes to the filtered velodyne points produced by velodyne_filter.launch (/velodyne_puddle_filter).
 Identifies approximate location of a highly reflective region on the ground (i.e. puddles) and places a marker and tf frame over it. **DISCLAIMER:**  This is very rough starter code meant to serve as an example for point cloud processing.
 This code is not robust and is not integrated with any of the existing stack.
 For example, this node cannot deal with multiple puddles simultaneously and estimates location naively.
-This is by means the only or expected approach to identifying puddles and your group is expected to entirely repurpose or rewrite this code to suit your team's objectives.
+This is by no means the only or expected approach to identifying puddles and your group is expected to entirely repurpose or rewrite this code to suit your team's objectives.

 scripts/utils.py: Utility functions.
 Currently contains a wrapToPi function, but feel free to add to this.